 Craniosacral Therapy (CST) is a gentle, hands-on approach that releases tensions deep in the body to relieve pain and dysfunction and improve whole-body health and performance.
-It was pioneered and developed by Osteopathic Physician John E. Upledger after years of clinical testing and research at Michigan State University, where he served as professor of biomechanics.
+It was pioneered and developed by Osteopathic Physician John E. Upledger after years of clinical testing and research at Michigan State University, where he served as a professor of biomechanics.

 This is a great option for those who love the gentle healing approach (yet it will be available to incorporate it with other modalities our specialized therapist provides and deep tissue).

 Practitioners release restrictions in the soft tissues surrounding the central nervous system by using a soft touch that is generally no greater than 5 grams – about the weight of a nickel.
-CST is increasingly used as a preventive health measure for its ability to bolster disease resistance, and it’s effective for a wide range of medical problems associated with pain and dysfunction.
+CST is increasingly used as a preventive health measure to bolster disease resistance, and it’s effective for a wide range of medical problems associated with pain and dysfunction.

 How Does It Work According to its Developers?

 The brain and spinal cord form the central nervous system.
-And, the central nervous system is heavily influenced by the craniosacral system – the membranes and fluid that surround, protect, and nourish the brain and spinal cord.
+And the central nervous system is heavily influenced by the craniosacral system – the membranes and fluid that surround, protect, and nourish the brain and spinal cord.